Gifted Testing, Gate Testing, Gifted-Talented Testing FAQs

 A: Deciding when to test is really a matter of when the information is needed.
 There are IQ tests that go down to age two or earlier; however, testing for giftedness is not warranted at this age.
 Scores obtained before age 4 or so can be unstable.
 IQ scores become relatively stable after age 4 1/2 and continue to stabilize as children get older.

 IQ tests are typically conducted in the schools from preschool age on when children are being evaluated for special education services.
-However, IQ testing for gifted programs usually doesn't occur in the schools until second grade, largely because gifted education programming tyically starts in this grade.
+However, IQ testing for gifted programs usually

-Most of the children I test in my private practice are in the 4 1/2 to 12 year old range.
-Many parents of precocious preschoolers who are considering school options seek private testing to get an objective view of their child's learning needs in order to make more informed decisions.
+in order to make more informed decisions.
 Other parents seek private testing later in the school years when considering outside enrichment options - or if their child isn't being challenged or engaged by the school curriculum and they believe their child has been overlooked by the school's gifted education screening process.
-Many districts use a group IQ test to screen for gifted programs, and these tests often under identify gifted child.
-The administration of an individually administered comprehensive IQ test offers a more valid and reliable picture of a child's learning needs.

-Other parents seek testing when their child is displaying behavioral issues, emotional signs, or social behaviors that are common to giftedness but could be misinterpreted by overzealous or misinformed professionals as ADHD, an emotional problem, or even a form of autism.
-While gifted kids can certainly have these conditions, the more information parents and others have, the better the chance to avoid potentially misleading or even harmful diagnoses.
+Other parents seek testing when their child is displaying behavioral issues, emotional signs, or social behaviors that are common to giftedness but could be misinterpreted by overzealous or misinformed professionals as ADHD, an emotional problem,

-See Chapters Four and Chapter Six in Parents’ Guide to IQ Testing and Gifted Education for more on early testing and the potential emotional and social implications of giftedness.
+See Chapters Four and Chapter Six in Parents Guide to IQ Testing and Gifted Education for more on early testing and the potential emotional and social implications of giftedness.

 Back to top

-Q: The GATE testing program at my daughter’s school includes an IQ test.
+Q: The GATE testing program at my daughters school includes an IQ test.
 How accurate are IQ tests?

 A: While all test scores contain some element of error, the score on a competently administered IQ test given after age four or so should be pretty accurate for most children.
-Yet, keep in mind that a person’s true ability can never be known, just estimated.
+Yet, keep in mind that a persons true ability can never be known, just estimated.
 In fact the score a child gets on an IQ test is not considered to be a "true score."

-It’s also true that many bright or gifted kids don’t do well on IQ tests – sometimes due to some of the very traits of giftedness - such as perfectionism, inattentiveness, or "overly creative" thinking.
+Its also true that many bright or gifted kids dont do well on IQ tests sometimes due to some of the very traits of giftedness - such as perfectionism, inattentiveness, or "overly creative" thinking.

-Chapter Four in Parents’ Guide to IQ Testing and Gifted Education the looks at the question of test error further while Chapter Seven provides information on bright kids with learning disabilities – or twice exceptional kids – who are unlikely to shine on IQ tests.
+Chapter Four in Parents Guide to IQ Testing and Gifted Education the looks at the question of test error further while Chapter Seven provides information on bright kids with learning disabilities or twice exceptional kids who are unlikely to shine on IQ tests.

 Back to top